Illustration of a person navigating at a wayfinding sign

 Become a trustee

-Charity trustees play a very important role in making sure that the charity is run in the interests of the people it is there to support.
+Charity trustees play a very important role in making sure that a charity is run in the interests of the people it is there to support.
 They strategically oversee the management and administration of the organisation.

 What is a trustee?

+The trustee’s role in a charity is to be the ‘guardians of purpose’, making sure that the organisation is run effectively, in line with their charitable aims and that decisions put the needs of the beneficiaries first.

 Trustees ensure their charity has a clear strategy, and that its work and goals are in line with its vision.
-A trustee's role in a charity is to be the ‘guardians of purpose’, making sure that all decisions put the needs of the beneficiaries first.

 They safeguard the charity’s assets – both physical assets, including property, and intangible ones, such as its reputation.
 They make sure these are used well and that the charity is run sustainably.

 You can read more in The Essential Trustee (a guide from the Charity Commission).